bgonzalezbustamante/academic-kickstart/Netlify/content/authors/bgonzalezbustamante/_index.md

 - Researchers
 ---

-I am a post-doctoral researcher in Computational Social Science at the Institute of Public Administration at the [Faculty of Governance and Global Affairs at Leiden University, Netherlands](https://www.universiteitleiden.nl/en/governance-and-global-affairs).
-I hold a [DPhil (PhD) in Politics from the University of Oxford, United Kingdom](https://www.politics.ox.ac.uk/).
-Before my DPhil, I earned an MA (1st) in Political Science and a BA (2:1) in Public Administration, both from the [Universidad de Chile](https://www.uchile.cl/).
+I am a post-doctoral researcher in Computational Social Science at the Institute of Public Administration, [Faculty of Governance and Global Affairs, Leiden University, the Netherlands](https://www.universiteitleiden.nl/en/governance-and-global-affairs).
+I hold a [DPhil (PhD) in Politics from the University of Oxford, UK](https://www.politics.ox.ac.uk/), and prior to that, I completed an MA (1st) in Political Science and a BA (2:1) in Government at the [Universidad de Chile](https://www.uchile.cl/).

-In addition, in Chile, I am a lecturer in the School of Public Administration at the [Universidad Diego Portales](https://www.udp.cl/) and a research associate at the [Training Data Lab](https://training-datalab.com/), a research group focused on data mining, econometric modelling and AI machine learning in social sciences.
+In Chile, I am also a lecturer in the School of Public Administration at the [Universidad Diego Portales](https://www.udp.cl/) and serve as a research associate at the [Training Data Lab](https://training-datalab.com/), a group specialising in data mining, econometric modelling, and AI-driven machine learning in the social sciences.

-My research interests lie in the intersection of comparative politics and government, focusing mainly on cabinets, political regimes and civil services.
-Methodologically, my interests rely on the application of quantitative text analysis, machine learning methods and causal inference strategies in the comparative politics field.
-In the last  years, my work has been published in *The International Journal of Press/Politics*, *World Development*, *Government and Opposition*, *The British Journal of Politics and International Relations*, *Bulletin of Latin American Research* and elsewhere.
+My research, which initially focused on comparative politics and government, particularly cabinets, political regimes and civil services, has now expanded to explore the emerging field of digital governance and other policy domains.
+My work has appeared in *Social Science Computer Review*, *World Development*, *Government and Opposition*, *The International Journal of Press/Politics*, *The British Journal of Politics and International Relations* and elsewhere.

-During my post-doctorate, I will be working on a research project funded by the Dutch Research Council (NWO) related to automated text analysis of investment data to study the effects of governance on sustainable investments.
-Specifically, I will employ Natural Language Processing (NLP) and text-as-data techniques to find patterns and topics within big text data.
-In addition, I will teach the Institutions of Governance and Development course at Leiden University College.
+During my current postdoctoral appointment, I am mainly contributing to an NWO-funded project on automated text analysis of investment data, investigating how governance structures shape sustainable investments.
+Specifically, I use Natural Language Processing (NLP) and text-as-data methods to identify patterns and topics within large-scale textual corpora.
+In addition, I teach the Institutions of Governance and Development course at Leiden University College.